 One of the most important factors of a consumer’s buying decision is shipping cost and speed.

 It’s no secret that large online marketplaces like Amazon have changed the game.
-Consumers have grown to expect products at their doorsteps within a couple days–if not hours–of placing their order… at no extra cost.
+Consumers have grown to expect products at their doorsteps within a couple of days–if not hours–of placing their order… at no extra cost.

 But the majority of e-commerce brands can’t provide the same expedited shipping without passing on the costs to the customer… and face the impossible dilemma of compromising their sales or their profit margins!